The War Memoir of New Zealand Pilot & POW – Galbraith Hyde MBE

 In 1995 I reproduced Dads manuscript and distributed printed copies to close family and friends and a few official archives like the Alexander Turnbull Library in New Zealand.

-Over the years more people have requested a copy, including researchers in France studying escape history, historians in New Zealand, writers and more.
+Over the years more people have requested a copy, including researchers in France studying escape and evasion history, historians in New Zealand, writers and more.

 Dad’s story has been mentioned briefly in many books, including the Official History of New Zealanders in the Royal Air Force, in Max Lambert’s more recent Night After Night, New Zealanders in Bomber Command and in several Canadian War memoirs.